dynobase-icon

 15. Use VPC endpoints to make your connections more secure

 Use VPC endpoints when using DynamoDB from a private subnet to make your connections more secure and remove the need for a public IP.
+This enhances security by keeping traffic within the AWS network.

 16. Always use 'ExpressionAttributeNames' in your queries